 During his three years with them, Jesus had given them many precious gifts:

-- The proof of his divinity in miracles (John 14:11) to reassure them and build faith.
+- The proof of His divinity in miracles (John 14:11) to reassure them and build their faith.

 - The sacrifice of His body and blood (Matthew 26:26) to pay the debt for their sins.

-- The witness of His resurrection in order to confirm all His promises (Matthew 28:18-20).
+- The witness of His resurrection in order to confirm all of His promises (Matthew 28:18-20).

-* Now as He leaves them He promises them one last gift - the presence and the power of the Holy Spirit - that would give them not only the ability to carry out their mission, but also completely transform them into new people.
+Now, as He leaves them, He promises one last gift: the presence and the power of the Holy Spirit that would give them not only the ability to carry out their mission, but also completely transform them.

 Before we can grasp the meaning of this gift for ourselves, we need to first understand what the Jews themselves believed concerning the Holy Spirit.